-- Season well with the salt and pepper.
-Cover the pot with its lid and allow it to simmer for an additional 45 minutes.
+- Season well with salt and pepper.
+Cover the pot with its lid and allow it to simmer for 45 minutes.

-- After 45 minutes, add your chopped cabbage, sliced courgettes and peas, layering them in that order respectively.
+- After 45 minutes, add your chopped cabbage, sliced courgettes and peas, layering them in that order.

 - Cover and let the stew simmer for the final 10 minutes.

-- You can thicken the stew with a mixture of corn flour and water if necessary.
+- You can thicken the stew with cornflour and water if necessary.